-- 8.1 Winter maintenance treatments consist of morning routes, evening precautionary treatment routes and, during extreme/poor conditions, continuous or all day treatments. - 8.2 Morning treatment for the following routes begins at 0500 hrs during adverse weather:- - A832 Braemore Junction to Dundonnel Depot - A862 Ardullie Roundabout Tulloch Avenue, Dingwall
+- 8.1 Winter maintenance treatments consist of morning routes, evening precautionary treatment routes and, during extreme/poor conditions, continuous or all day treatments. - 8.2 During adverse weather morning treatment for the following routes begins at 0500 hrs:- - A832 Braemore Junction to Gorsten Junction - B817 Kildary to Evanton - A862 Ardullie Roundabout Tulloch Avenue, Dingwall

 All other operations begin at 0600hrs and can continue to 2100hrs.
-Sunday operations begin at 0700hrs and treat Primary routes and service bus routes.
+Saturday and Sunday operations begin at 0600hrs and treat Primary routes and Secondary routes excluding school transport routes.
 The routes covered on a Sunday may be extended during snow conditions.

 8.3 Treatments consist of the application of pure salt or occasionally salt/sand mix and where required blading or ploughing snow from the road surface.
-A spread rate for salt application has been agreed by Council, dependent on weather conditions.
+A spread rate for salt application has been agreed by Council, dependant on weather conditions.